 Possible Symptoms of Spinal Injuries

 The reason that you should be checked out by a medical professional immediately is that spinal injuries can have severe symptoms.
 A thoracic (chest) or lumbar (lower back) injury can cause numbness, weakness, or paralysis in your legs and torso, and can negatively impact or completely disable your sexual function or bladder and bowel control.
 Cervical (neck) damage can inhibit your ability to breath or move your arms.

-Indianapolis Spinal Cord Injury Attorney
+Indianapolis Traumatic Brain Injury Attorney

 As you can imagine, any of these symptoms can gravely affect your ability to work, complete everyday tasks, and enjoy your life.
 Additionally, you may require constant care if your injury leaves you paralyzed or otherwise permanently disabled.
 If your injury has been caused by an accident that was someone else’s fault, you should not hesitate to call me at 888-242-HURT (4878) for a free, immediate consultation.

 If I represent you I will not charge any fee until you receive a fair settlement.
 If it is difficult to come to my office, I will meet you at your home or other location of your choosing

 * Source: National Institute of Neurological Disorders and Stroke